 If some of the source strings were modified, the system shows a dialog with a list of edited strings.
 You’ll be able to choose which existing translations you want to keep without changes (Current strings column) and whether you want to keep or remove approvals.
 The translations for other changed strings will be removed.

 Each time you update the source file, a new revision is created.
-To restore your file to the previous revision, click the digit on the needed file in the Revision column.
-In the Revisions tab in the right-hand side menu, hover over the needed revision and click Restore next to it.
+To restore your file to the previous revision, click the number on the needed file in the Revision column.
+In the Revisions tab in the right sidebar, hover over the needed revision and click Restore next to it.

-You can create branches and folders in the Files tab:
+You can create folders and branches in Sources > Files with the following buttons:

 Folders represent your content structure, while branches help to manage different versions of the content.

-Usually, branches in Crowdin Enterprise are created automatically if you use GitHub, Bitbucket, or other VCS integration.
+Usually, branches in Crowdin Enterprise are created automatically if you use GitHub, GitLab, or other VCS integration.
 Still, if you need to create branches manually, make sure to upload the master branch first, as all the others will be considered the feature branches.
-Duplicates might be managed in the Project Settings by choosing the corresponding option for Duplicates.
+Duplicates might be managed in Settings > Import > Source Strings by choosing the corresponding option for Duplicates.

 If some strings contain data that is not supposed to be translated (e.g., placeholders, other technical entities), you can hide them from translators.
 To do this:

-By default, all source strings of the project are displayed in Content > Strings.
-If necessary, you can filter out strings using the available filter options (Issues, Comments, Screenshots, Visibility and project labels).
+By default, all source strings of the project are displayed in Sources > Strings.
+If necessary, you can filter out strings using the available filter options (Issues: All, With unresolved issues, Without unresolved issues; Comments: All, With comments, Without comments; Screenshots: All, With screenshots, Without screenshots; Visibility: All, Visible only and Hidden only) and project labels.

 You can add context to the string and set the max. length of the translation.